 For major drainage systems, periodically do a deeper clean.
 Annually inspect pits and culverts, raking out built-up sediment, leaves and debris not flushed through by rain alone.

-Consider using non-chemical drain cleaners or a plumber’s snake to clear the clog within the blocked stormwater drain pipes.
-Professional rodding or jetting services can access lines more fully.
+Consider using non-chemical drain cleaners or a plumber’s snake to clear the clog in the blocked stormwater drain pipes.
+Professional rodding or jetting services can more fully access lines.
 Regular deep cleans reduce long-term clogging risks.
-Catching buildup before it complicates matters means smaller drainage jobs.
+Catching build-up before it complicates matters means smaller drainage jobs.

 Create an Ongoing Maintenance Plan

-Develop an annual stormwater maintenance calendar to keep on top of inspections and cleaning.
-Schedule biannual checks of gutters, grates and perimeters.
-Note seasonal leaves schedules and risks from storms.
+Develop an annual stormwater maintenance calendar to manage inspections and cleaning.
+Schedule biannual checks of gutters, grates, and perimeters.
+Note seasonal leaf schedules and storm risks.

 Plan major drain cleans before peak wet periods.
 Involve the whole family to share lighter duties and stay accountable.
 Keep a register of any repairs needed.